Fall Registration

 • Introduction to Marine Science Lecture and Lab: MSC 111 and MSC 112.

-• Consider taking CHM 121/113 and BIL 150/151 or take an elective towards a cognate if you received credit for WRS 105 and ENG/WRS 106 or 107.
+• Consider taking both Principles of Chemistry and Lab (CHM 121/113) and General Biology (BIL 150/151) or take an elective towards an Arts and Humanities cognate if you received credit for WRS 105 and ENG/WRS 106 or 107.
 See cognates.

 See Bulletin for